SIDIDENG/SIDIDENG.github.io/README.md

 **Main Directions**: Stochastic Modeling, Applied Statistics, Numerical Optimization

-## Current Position
+## Academic Experience
+### Post-Doctoral Research Fellow at the Department of Mechanical Engineering, University of Michigan (2023 - now)
-### Post-Doctoral Research Assistant at School of Environmental and Ecological Engineering
+### Post-Doctoral Research Assistant at the School of Environmental and Ecological Engineering, Purdue University (2023)

 - **Project 1**: Optimizing the Economic Performance of CMI Technologies